aarvid/SmackJack/README.txt

 Currently runs under Hunchentoot web server but there are plans to allow other web servers.
-It was a fork of ht-simple-ajax and inspires to be a replacement to the unmaintained and out of date ht-ajax.
+It was a fork of ht-simple-ajax and aspires to be a replacement to the unmaintained and out of date ht-ajax.

 Differently than those two libraries, this one depends on parenscript